 Each parameter is assigned a weight that determines its influence on the revenue-sharing formula.

-The chart below shows the approved third revenue-sharing basis for the financial year 2020/2021 to 2024/2025.
+The chart below shows the fourth revenue-sharing basis for the financial year 2025/2026 to 2029/2030.

 The total equitable share allocated to the counties has been increasing since the start of devolution.